-As learners will understand the important things at the time of setting up a travel agency we need, various types of approval concerning authority.
-At the time of setting up of travel agency, we also need recognition from the principal supplier of the travel agency like - Hotel Airlines, local transport companies etc.

-One of the most important things in this Unit is 'what fiscal & non-fiscal Incentive with benefits provided by the government at the time of setting up the travel agency.
+As leaner will understand what are the important things at the time of setting up a travel agency we need, various type of approval of concerning authority.
+At the time setting up of travel agency we also need the recognition from principle supplier of the travel agency like - Hotel Airlines, local transport company etc. One of the most important things in this Unit is 'what fiscal & non-fiscal Incentive with benefits provided by the government at the time setting up the travel in setting up a travel agency business there are no legal requirements.
+In some countries, however, government exercise some kind of licensing control over agency.

-7.3 Setting up of a Travel Agency:
+7.3 Setting up of Travel Agency:

-in setting up a travel agency business there are no legal requirements.
-In some countries, however, the government exercise some kind of licensing control over agencies.
-Most principals license the sale of their service through the issue of an agency contract or agency agreement.
+agencies.
+Most principals' license the sale of their service through the issue of an agency contract or agency agreement.
 In the absence of such a contract or agreement, a travel agency will not get any commission from selling the service on behalf of the principal.
 The income of a travel agent is derived only from a commission that they receive from the principal after selling their services.

 A lot of planning goes into starting and setting up a travel agency.
 Any kind of business is risky and the person involved should have proper knowledge of the product he/she is selling.
-Similarly, for a travel agency business, the person should have good product knowledge and presentation skills.
-He/she should be clear about the product which he/she wishes to sell / for example, whether the travel agency wants to handle domestic tours, inbound tours, outbound tours, or all of these, has to be decided in advance.
+Similarly, for a travel agency business, the person should have the good product knowledge and presentation skills.
+He/she should be clear about the product which he /she wish to sell / for example, whether the travel agency wants to handle domestic tours, inbound tours, outbound tours, or all of these, has to be decided in advance.
 This has to be decided by the travel agent at the initial planning stage.
 The staff to be employed should be trained properly to handle the queries asked by tourists.
 Qualified and trained staff should be hired by the employer to handle the clients.